Anil-mn/Anil-mn/README.md

 - :man_student: I'm currently learning node , Postgres ,(prisma.io)

-- :man_technologist: I like to be a part of big projects and contribute to open source
+- :man_technologist: I would like to be a part of big projects and contribute to open source

 ---
 #### Languages and Tools